nolar/kopf/docs/kwargs.rst

 For resource handlers, ``memo`` is shared by all handlers of the same individual resource (not of the resource kind, but of the resource object).
-For operator handlers, ``memo`` is shared by all handlers of the same operator, and later used to populate the resources' ``memo`` containers.
+For operator handlers, ``memo`` is shared by all handlers of the same operator and later used to populate the resources' ``memo`` containers.

 .. seealso::